Top of the page

 Your doctor will do a physical examination and ask questions about your medical history.
-If it looks like you have a speech problem, the doctor may refer you to a speech-language pathologist (SLP).
+The doctor may refer you to a speech-language pathologist (SLP).

 Your doctor or SLP may suggest other tests to:

 The SLP will also listen to you talk.
-He or she will watch how you say sounds and combinations of sounds.
+They will watch how you say sounds and combinations of sounds.
 The SLP will also listen to how you pause between phrases, how you put stress on parts of words, and how loudly you speak.

 If a treatable medical condition is causing your speech problem, your doctor will likely start by treating that condition.
 This may also improve your speech.

 If your speech problem can't be solved by treating a medical condition, then there are things your doctor or speech-language pathologist can do to help improve your speech.
-He or she may give you:
+They may give you:

-Your health care team will help you decide on the best schedule for treatment.
+Your health care team will help you decide on the best treatment.